Skip to content

 Where can I live abroad?

-Some schools offer on campus living that you can register for before studying abroad.
+For exchange and affiliate programs, some schools offer on campus living that you can register for before studying abroad.
 Schools that do not offer campus living will require you to find a host home or apartment.

 How can I communicate with my family/student while abroad?